learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ![png](index_files/index_37_0.png)

-We observe an interesting pattern here: although the training accuracy keeps increasing when going through more epochs, and the training loss keeps decreasing, the validation accuracy and loss seem to be reaching a status quo around the 60th epoch.
-This means that we're actually **overfitting** to the train data when we do as many epochs as we were doing.
+Notice an interesting pattern here: although the training accuracy keeps increasing when going through more epochs, and the training loss keeps decreasing, the validation accuracy and loss seem to be reaching a limit around the 60th epoch.
+This means that you're probably overfitting the model to the training data when you train for many epochs past this dropoff point of around 40 epochs.
 Luckily, you learned how to tackle overfitting in the previous lecture!
-For starters, it does seem clear that we are training too long.
-So let's stop training at the 60th epoch first (so-called "early stopping") before we move to more advanced regularization techniques!
+Since it seems clear that you are training too long, include early stopping at the 60th epoch first.

 ## Early Stopping

+Below, observe how to update the model to include an earlier cutoff point:

 ```python